Warren

 In the foot hills the roads are amazing and oddly have street lamps.
 In the middle of nowhere.
 A series of climbs over and around hills are beautiful riding.

-I reach a turn off to mountain but it is rough stone surface.
-I was supposed to be on a GS800 from other shop and forgot the road may be unsealed.
+I reach the turn off to the mountain but it is rough and loose shale stone surface.
+I was supposed to be on a GS800 from other shop and forgot the road up could be unsealed.
 Sharp stones rule out attempting this on the HD tyres.
-Nothing for it but to ride on to the next road that way and see what it looks like.
+Nothing for it but to ride on to the next turn off going up and see what it’s surface looks like.
 Problem is there has been no fuel since leaving the coast.

 Scenery along the way is stunning.
-Those sheer rock faces have scale of which escapes my poor photography.
-The GPS soon after this gets confused.
+Those sheer rock faces have scale of which escapes my photography.
+The GPS soon after this gets confused like Day 1.
 Roads do not match the map and I dub the area the Bermuda triangle.

-Because I lost my good phone in South Africa I do not have Mapsme with offline maps that I always carry as backup.
-Riding on I came to a huge landslide blocking road.
-I ride down dirt track to see how bad the detour is.
+Because I was robbed in South Africa and lost my iPhone I currently do not have Mapsme with offline maps for Oman installed on the Android phone I purchased a a replacement.
+Riding on I come to a huge landslide blocking road.
+Ok this is a problem.
+I ride down dirt track to see if there is a detour.

-Met some guys who tell me there there is no fuel out here but the road on other side is excellent.
+Met some guys who tell me there there is no fuel out here at all but the road on other side of the creek is in good order.

 The detour is via that creek above.
-I make it through fine, but am becoming aware this is all a bit risky.
-It is isolated out here, baking hot, at least 40 degrees and I have limited water and fuel, no sim card for phone.
+I make it through fine despite not being on a bike really made for this.
+But I am becoming aware this is all getting a bit risky.
+It is isolated out here, baking hot, 46 degrees and I have limited water left on me and low on fuel as well no sim card for phone and currently no map.

-The bike has no fuel gauge, just fuel light telling you 2 litres left around 200-215km distance.
+The Harley has no fuel gauge despite being a new bike, guess that would be un-macho or something for Harley riders.
+So what I have is a fuel light telling you 2 litres left which is a pitifully small fuel reserve.
 There’s being dumb and being life threatening stupid.
-I stick with being dumb and turn towards to the coast.
+I stick with being a dumb bloke and after the creek take the first turn towards back to the coast highway.

-The green lines on map is how I went and circle is where the GPS and I got lost.
-The road I took back is not even shown on maps.
+The green lines on map is how I think I went but the road maps are not accurate.
+The circle is where the GPS got lost I think.
+The road with land slip and road I took back to coast are not even shown on this map.

-The red route is what I was thinking to try next but cannot establish if fuel beyond Rustaq or condition of road from about 200km mark.
+The red route is what I was thinking to try tomorrow but I cannot establish if there is fuel beyond Rustaq and the Harley has such a small tank.
+Also the condition of road is unknown but probably gravel.
 In my scramble to obtain a motorcycle to ride here I forgot my original plan was based on having off road capable machine.

 Well it’s a lovely night at the beach bar.
 30 degrees, the ocean reflecting the moon and providing a nice breeze.
-Perfect for that ice cold beer.
+Perfect for a few ice cold beers.

 Day Three